FranklinD10/SchoolGo/README.md

 - Text-to-voice output: The app provides responses to user input using text-to-voice conversion.
 - Intelligent responses: SchoolGo uses ChatGPT API to provide intelligent and informative responses to user input.

+some additional features to improve your web app:

+User Authentication: Consider adding a login/signup feature so that users can have their own personalized chat history and preferences.

+Chat History: Add the ability for users to see previous chat history with the chatbot.

+Personalization: Consider adding the ability for users to customize their chatbot experience, such as choosing a different chatbot persona or selecting different color themes.

+Voice Input: Add the ability for users to speak to the chatbot instead of typing out messages.

+Multi-Language Support: Add the ability for users to communicate with the chatbot in different languages.

+Rich Media Support: Add the ability for users to send images, videos, and other types of media to the chatbot.

 ## Installation

 1. Clone the repository: `git clone https://github.com/FranklinD10/SchoolGo.git`